ohmyshake/programming-tutorial/book/hpc/Python_HPC.md

     - If you use `a process` to do this task, you must need to wait network IO time, and after that you can run next step code.
     - If you use `multi-threads` to do this task, when you wait the response of network, you can run other threads to send requests, and thus enhance the utilization rate of CPU.
     - If you use `multi-processes`  to do this task, if will also save much time as same as `multi-threads` approach.
 But creating many processes is more expensive (in memory and time aspects) than creating multi threads.
 Why?
 At this time, the working time of multiple processes is spent on `context switching`, because the CPU has time slicing and runs different processes at different times.
 So multi-process will use more time then multi-thread.
     - The limitation is `bandwidth` (network transmission speed, e.g. 100 MB/s), because the bandwidth is a constant number, it is useless to use more threads.
-Imagine there are 10 lanes on a road, and a car runs on each lane. (a lane is a thread)

 - `Disk bound (small data files)`: same as network I/O, for example, you need to read many data files to do computing, the whole process is `send read data mission via CPU` --> `IO system reads data into memory` --> `do computing task`.
 When you read many small files, the `disk read speed` and `bandwidth` is not the limitation factor, and the main time is spent on other operations such as finding the address of the small file (`seek time`).
 So when IO system reads data into memory, your CPU is free at this time, you can use `multi-threads` to enhance the efficiency.